mach-composer/mach-composer-cli/docs/src/topics/deployment/components.md

 loaded as a Terraform module so that the component can deploy the necessary resources needed for the specific site it is configured for.

-This is what we call the ['second stage' deployment](./config/components.md).
+This is what we call the [second stage deployment](./config/components.md).

 ###